ClaeysKobe/GeospatialAdvertismentBasics/README.md

 # GeospatialAdvertismentBasics
-> This project was made for iOS
+> **This project was made for iOS, so a device running a recent MacOS version and an iPhone are required**

 This project tries to combine AR and advertisment.
 However, this project can also be used as basis for a Geosptial AR app.
 There is a sample scene you can use, or start immediately with a AR Ready Main scene.
 Please read the requirements before getting started.